 Reviews essay organization and development, sentence structure, usage, punctuation, and mechanics.
 Includes writing a variety of paragraphs, essays and other assignments to a minimum of 4,000 words.
 A departmental proficiency essay exam is required for successful completion.
 For students who need review to become eligible for ENGL 1A.
 Not open to students who have completed ENGL N. (not transferable)

 ENGL 0000N.
-Integrated Reading and Composition
+Reading, Reasoning and Writing

-Prerequisite: Completion of ENGL 501, 570 and 570L with grades of "C" or better, or placement by matriculation assessment process $\,$
+Prerequisite: Completion of ENGL 0501, 0570 and 0570L; or ENGL 0571 with grade(s) of "C" or better, or placement by matriculation assessment process